-The organs by whose operation the digestion of food, the circulation of the blood, and the other important functions are performed, are contained in the three cavities of the cranium, the thorax, and the abdomen, which have been already cursorily described.
-We proceed to a consideration of these several functions, beginning with that of digestion, stomach.
+The organs, by whose operation the digestion of food, the circulation of the blood, and the other important functions are performed, are contained in the three cavities of the cranium, the thorax, and the abdomen, which have been already cursorily described.
+We proceed to a consideration of these several functions, beginning with that of digestion.

+The food is in the first place taken into the mouth, mixed with the saliva, and ground into a kind of paste, by the action of the jaws and teeth.
+It is then swallowed through a long muscular canal, the æsophagus or gullet, which passes through the thorax behind the heart and lungs near the backbone, and is conveyed, through its upper or cardiac orifice, into the stomach.
 This is an irregularly shaped muscular bag or sack, situated in the upper part of the abdomen, at the spot usually called the pit of the stomach.
 It is capable of great distention or contraction, according to the quantity which is put into it.
 In the stomach, the food is acted on by a peculiar fluid, called the gastric juice.
-It has no powerful sensible qualities, and is nearly tasteless and destitute of odour; but its operation upon the substances exposed to its influence, is very decided and powerful.
-They are gradually reduced, of whatever kind they may be, to one homogeneous mass, of a grayish colour and a consistence like that of thick cream, called chyme.
+It has no remarkable sensible qualities, and is nearly tasteless and destitute of odor; but its operation upon the substances exposed to its influence, is very decided and powerful.
+They are gradually reduced, of whatever kind they may be, to one homogeneous mass, called chyme, of a grayish color, and of a consistence like that of thick cream.
 This operation being completed, the chyme passes out of the stomach, by its lower or pyloric orifice, situated towards the right side, into the intestines, which form a long canal, and, taken together, are many times longer than the body.